danny-zh/epam_intro_cloud_devops/Linux.md

 - `$ chmod u+xs file.sh` or `$ chmod 4755 file.sh` Adds the SUID bit for file.sh meaning any user can run this command on behalf of user owner
 - `$ chmod g+xs file.sh` or `$ chmod 2755 file.sh` Adds the GUID bit for file.sh meaning any user can run this command on behalf of group owner

 Finally, for files and directories there is a extended permission set that is called special attributes.
-These attributes can be set by chattr and lsiter by lsattr
+These attributes can be set by chattr and listed by lsattr

 - `$ lsattr filename/directory` Shows the special attributes set on the specified file or directory.
 - `$ chattr +i filename` Sets the special attribute flag i which means inmutable, file cannot be change or deleted, not even by root